-Description with 23 photos.
+Description with 25 photos.
 Photo: Finn Bertelsen.
-A low evergreen shrub with open growth.
+A low, evergreen shrub with open growth.
 Expected hardy in the garden – except for frost damage of early flowering.
 Young shoots greenish, hairy or not.
 Petiole brown setose on upper side and sides, with scattered brown scales, to 8 mm.
 Leaf blade ovoid, oval or obovoid, with recurved setose margins, leathery, without aroma, to 48 mm.
-Apex obtuse to rounded, mucronate.
+Apex obtuse to rounded, with mucro.
 Leaf base obtuse to rounded.
 Leaf upper side dark green, with scattered, brown, funnel-shaped, short stipitate scales, c.
 150 micrs., to be shed in time.
-Mid-rib in part setose.
+Midrib in part setose.
 Leaf lower side grey-green, densely scaly.
-Scales 80-180 micrs. (½) – 1 – (2) the diameter apart.
+Scales 80-180 micrs.
+(0.5) – 1 – (2) their diameter apart.
 Inflorescence terminal, with (1) – 2 flowers.
 Pedicel scattered scaly and hairy, to 18 mm.
 Calyx with 5 unequal, semicircular lobes – two large, three smaller, 1.4 – 2.4 mm.
 Lobes scaly, ciliate and with marginal scales.
 Corolla with 5 lobes, openly funnel-shaped, white with two faint reddeish markings, outside glabrous, inside with traces of hairs in the throat, c.
 50-60 mm wide, c.
 30-35 mm deep (long).
 Ovary ovoid-conical, tapering into the style, densely scaly, with 5 loculi, c.
 4 mm.
 Stamens 10, unequal in length, limited to corolla, lower halves pubescent, 24-34 mm, with anthers redbrown, 3-4 mm.
 Style straight, glabrous (some scales close to ovary), reaching mouth of corolla, to 38 mm with greenish stigma, 1.4 mm in diam.
-Capsule and seeds unknown at present.
+Capsule narrow ovoid, channelled, densely scaly, to 17 x 9 mm.
+Seeds with minor floating appendages and with distinct wings, 2.8-3.3 mm.
 Locality of origin: Baoxing County, Sichuan, China at 2900 m.
-Occurrence: Guizhou, Sichuan, NE Yunnan at 1900-4000m according to Flora of China.
+Native habitat: Guizhou, Sichuan, NE Yunnan at 1900-4000m according to Flora of China.
 Remarks: The occurrence of adaxial scales is probably not described earlier.
 The above described plant is grown in a cold house and the leaves have therefore not been exposed to a climatic erosion, which in time will remove the stipitate scales.